|Nutrition Facts (per serving)|

 This delicious casserole is a wonderful way to enjoy a combination of zucchini and eggplant, and since the vegetables are combined with tomatoes and onions and layered with gooey cheese and buttered breadcrumbs, it is a dish that even the kids will love.
 This vegetable casserole is perfect to make in summer when zucchini and eggplant are fresh from the garden.
 Serve as a filling vegetarian main dish or as a side dish alongside chicken or beef.

-- 2 medium zucchini or summer squash, or combination (sliced)
+2 medium zucchini or summer squash, or a combination, sliced